← Back to App

 It means you can legally treat this patient because:

 Compact coverage is legally equivalent to a state license for the purposes of that encounter.
-Your signed compliance packet documents this.
+Your signed Compliance Verification Record documents this.
 You can proceed and bill for the session normally.

 What if my compact membership doesn't show up correctly?